The Development Office team

-Amanda joined the Development Office in 2015 as the Digital Content Producer.
-Amanda's role consists of updating the School's website with different news stories, working on the School calendar, and creating the monthly Headmaster's Bulletin campaigns.
+As the Digital Content Producer, Amanda's role consists of updating the School's website with different news stories, working on the School calendar and creating the monthly Headmaster's Bulletin campaigns.

-She also looks the School's social media presence, posting on the various networks, ensuring that the School community stays up to date with all that are going on.
+She also looks after the School's social media presence, posting on the various networks, ensuring that the School community stays up to date with all that is going on.
 She is a keen photographer and can be seen at many of the School's events and sporting events.

 Amanda holds a Bachelor of Communication Studies from Auckland University of Technology and has worked for several major New Zealand companies, including Noel Leeming as part of their Multi-Channel team.
 Within that role, she worked on creating various pieces of content for the website, weekly eDMs and was the go-to person for Social Media for the entire business.

-Outside of work, Amanda has a keen interest in digital marketing, media and photography and likes spending time outdoors, at the gym or reading spy thrillers or getting caught up in one of her favourite TV dramas.
+Outside of work, Amanda has a keen interest in digital marketing, media and photography and likes spending time with friends and family, at the gym, reading spy thrillers or getting caught up in one of her favourite TV dramas.